Keyword ranking reports are dead!

-Why are total impressions more valuable to me than rank or clicks?
+Why are total impressions more valuable to you than rank?

 I have to admit one thing here:

-Understanding how Impressions metrics in GSC are calculated can be a little confusing.
-Here is how it’s explained in Search Engine Land’s article, Demystifying Google’s guide to clicks, impressions and position in Google Search Console:
+Understanding how impressions metrics are calculated in GSC can be a little confusing.
+Here’s how it’s explained in Search Engine Land’s article Demystifying Google’s Guide to Clicks, Impressions and Position in Google Search Console:

 Impressions.
 For standard organic listings (10 blue links), an impression is recorded even when it hasn’t been scrolled into view.
 So, in the 10 blue links, if your listing is #9 and below the fold, it still counts as an impression if the search result page was loaded.
 This confuses some people based on how Google treats carousels (more on that soon.)
 Also, a link must receive an impression for its position to be recorded.
 That sounds obvious, but worth noting.